 In 2017, Estonia held the Presidency of the Council of the European Union for the first time.
 The primary responsibility of the Presidency is to organise the work on EU legislation and to shape the institution’s policy through the Council’s levels of decision-making.

 All Member States take turns to preside over the work of the Council for six-month periods on the basis of an agreed schedule.
 Estonia’s Presidency of the Council of the European Union began on 1 July 2017.
 Estonia took over the presidency from Malta and passed it on to Bulgaria.
 Bulgaria holds the Presidency during the first half of 2018, and Austria will hold it during the second half.
 Estonia, Bulgaria and Austria form the current presidency trio.

 In April 2017, in the Slovakian capital of Bratislava, the speakers of the Estonian, Bulgarian and Austrian parliaments signed an agreement for closer cooperation during their trio presidency of the Council of the EU.

 The Riigikogu contributed to the Presidency first of all through parliamentary events involving both the national parliaments of the Member States and the European Parliament, with a view to encouraging participants to work together towards a stronger parliamentary engagement in the EU and supporting the achievement of the Government’s negotiation results in the Council.

-The conferences of the Parliamentary Dimension are public and can be followed online.
+The conferences of the Parliamentary Dimension were public.
 All photos, broadcasts and video summaries regarding the events can be found on our website.

 Declaration of Cooperation